When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Live Chat

-Additionally, NordVPN offers obfuscation via specialized servers backed by the OpenVPN protocol, disguising your VPN traffic as regular traffic.
-Highly useful in case Internet regulations in Russia become even more stringent, which is likely to be the case in the future.
+NordVPN features a vast network of fast servers worldwide - including the countries neighboring Russia, so that shouldn't be much of an issue.
+Additionally, NordVPN offers obfuscation via specialized servers backed by NordLynx, NordWhisper, IKEv2/IPsec, and OpenVPN protocols, disguising your VPN traffic as regular traffic.
+It also has Onion over VPN servers for extra privacy by routing traffic through the Tor network.
+These features are highly useful in case Internet regulations in Russia become even more stringent, which is likely to be the case in the future.

-We'll also mention that this Russia VPN comes with 24/7 live chat support.
+We'll also mention that this VPN comes with 24/7 live chat support.
 And, as you can expect, your purchase will be backed by a 30-day money-back policy.

 PROS

-• Specialized servers on offer.
+• Specialized servers on offer

-• Highly polished interface.
+• Highly polished interface

-• Handy obfuscation feature.
+• Handy obfuscation feature

-• No data logging.
+• No data logging

 CONS

-• No servers in Russia.
+• No servers in Russia

-• Remote servers can be slow.
+• Remote servers can be slow

 Servers